cloudflare/cloudflare-docs/content/cloudflare-for-platforms/workers-for-platforms/platform/metadata.md

 ---
 pcx_content_type: concept
-title: User Worker Metadata
+title: User Worker metadata
 ---

-# User Worker Metadata
+# User Worker metadata

-As part of the [multipart upload of user Workers](https://developers.cloudflare.com/cloudflare-for-platforms/workers-for-platforms/get-started/configuration/#4-upload-user-workers-to-a-namespace), you define the Worker's metadata.
-This metadata defines the Workers'configuration analogue to the [wrangler.toml file](https://developers.cloudflare.com/workers/wrangler/configuration/) for regular Workers.
+You define the Worker's metadata as part of the [multipart upload of user Workers](/workers-for-platforms/get-started/configuration/#4-upload-user-workers-to-a-namespace).
+This metadata defines the Workers'configuration analogue to the [wrangler.toml file](/workers/wrangler/configuration/) for regular Workers.

 ## Sample metadata.json